n8finch/env-impact-tracker/README.md

 Track your real token usage in Claude Code and get a monthly carbon estimate via a `/env-impact` slash command.

 **How it works:** Reads `~/.claude/projects/**/*.jsonl` (Claude Code's local conversation logs), sums token counts for the current month, and converts them to a CO2 estimate.
-No content is ever read — only the `usage` block from each API response.
+No content is ever read; only the `usage` block from each API response is used.
 Resets automatically on the 1st of each month.

 ### Privacy and efficiency

-- **Privacy-first:** Only reads the `usage` block (token counts) from each log entry — message content, tool inputs, and all other fields are ignored.
+- **Privacy-first:** Only reads the `usage` block (token counts) from each log entry.
+Message content, tool inputs, and all other fields are ignored.
 - **Zero tokens consumed:** The script runs as a plain Python process outside of Claude.
 The `/env-impact` command costs one small API call to dispatch, but the calculation itself uses no tokens.
 - **Fully local:** Pure Python stdlib (`json`, `datetime`, `pathlib`).
 No network calls, no dependencies, nothing leaves your machine.